mariesalomeacurie/pistation/README.md

 Pi-Station is an edge intelligence platform running on Raspberry Pi 5.
 It captures audio and video continuously at live events, transcribes locally, syncs automatically when connectivity returns — and wraps every session in a cryptographic provenance stack that makes deepfake fabrication practically impossible to pass off as genuine.

-Built at the [Agents in the Wild](https://www.londoncalling.guide/agents-in-the-wild) hackathon, London, June 2026.

 ---

 ## The problem